datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 - remote: 99.99.0.0/16
 ```

 The keyword `peer` specifies that the match should happen using the IP address of the other end of the network connection carrying the request: `X-Forwarded-For` and the `PROXY` protocol are both ignored.
-Here, our example specifies that connections originating from the Ambassador pod itself should always be allowed.
+Here, our example specifies that connections originating from the $productName$ pod itself should always be allowed.

 The keyword `remote` specifies that the match should happen using the IP address of the HTTP client, taking into account `X-Forwarded-For` and the `PROXY` protocol if they are allowed (if they are not allowed, or not present, the peer address will be used instead).
-This permits matches to behave correctly when, for example, Ambassador is behind a layer 7 load balancer.
+This permits matches to behave correctly when, for example, $productName$ is behind a layer 7 load balancer.
 Here, our example specifies that HTTP clients from the IP address range `99.99.0.0` - `99.99.255.255` will be allowed.

 You may specify as many ranges for each kind of keyword as desired.